BETA PHOTO: Willard Canyon, with the waterfall in the shade to...

 Approach takes around an hour or less depending on your condition.
 Descend by hiking straight north on top of the cliffband.
 Look for a trail that was forged in the cliffband and switchbacks to your backpacks and dogs.
 The routes are worth the effort.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Willard:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Willard: